Jeon-ChanYoung/CookieRun-AI-v3/README.md

 - ⬇️ Arrow Down: Slide
 - 🔄 R Key: Reset

-Due to the limited size of the dataset, unable to cover all possible game scenarios, and there may be some blur regarding unusual(or unique) gameplay.
-In particular, the following stages are not included.
+Due to the limited size of the training dataset, the model does not cover all possible game scenarios.
+Some visual artifacts or blur may appear during unusual gameplay patterns (e.g., repeated jump inputs).
+Additionally, the dataset only contains footage from the first stage; subsequent stages are not included.